XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 Our Linux OS images are built with the Yocto Project.
 Use `balenaEtcher` to flash a downloaded image to a microSD card, then boot your XpressReal T3 from it.
 Refer to the [Getting Started Guide](/guides/getting-started/) for flashing instructions.

+## Install Armbian Image

+Armbian is a Debian-based Linux distribution that is optimised for ARM-based single-board computers (SBCs).
+It is a popular choice for developers and enthusiasts who want to run Linux on their XpressReal T3.
+You can download the image from our [GitHub Releases](https://github.com/XpressReal/armbian-build/releases) page and flash it to a microSD card using `balenaEtcher`.
+Then, boot your XpressReal T3 from the microSD card.

 ## Install Home Assistant Operating System (HAOS) Image

 Home Assistant is an open-source home automation platform that prioritises local control and privacy.
 It is powered by a global community of tinkerers and DIY enthusiasts, and is perfect for running on the XpressReal T3.